Potentially contaminated land

 If you receive a letter and information pack from us, it's because we know that at some point your land has been used for one of these hazardous activities or industries.

-This does not necessarily mean your land is contaminated but the only way of finding out is to have the soil tested.
+This does not necessarily mean your land is contaminated; the only way of finding out is to have the soil tested.

-We have had an on-going project to identify hazardous land uses throughout Canterbury for many years and have already identified the majority of sites in Waimakariri, Christchurch City, Ashburton and Selwyn districts.
+We have had an on-going project to identify hazardous land uses throughout Canterbury for many years and have already identified the majority of sites in Waimakariri, Christchurch City, Ashburton, Selwyn, Timaru, Hurunui and Kaikoura districts.

 A lot of existing information about Canterbury sites is on the Listed Land Use Register (LLUR).